Nivalyx/osu-wiki/wiki/osu!stream/Song_List/en.md

 ## Free Pack 1

-This song pack features two songs of different variety composed respectively by haru☆ and Garbled Waves.
+This song pack features two songs of different variety composed by haru☆ and Garbled Waves respectively.

 Price: **Free**